BIOL548O/BIOL548O.github.io/PeerReview_3.md

  ```
 ```

-> _tip: suggest new code to your reviewee by typing three backticks before and after your suggestion_

-> _tip: you can [link to specific lines of code](http://stackoverflow.com/questions/23821235/how-to-link-to-specific-line-number-on-github) on GitHub by clicking on them and using the new URL_
+> Tip: you can [link to specific lines of code](http://stackoverflow.com/questions/23821235/how-to-link-to-specific-line-number-on-github) on GitHub by clicking on them and using the new URL

 *Please don't keep a copy of your reviewee's data!*

-Here is a template for Peer Review 2. **Copy and paste this in response to the GitHub Issue that announces your review**
+## Template:

 ```
 ## organization

-Did your reviewee follow the directory naming convention that we are using?
-Was it easy to find the data cleaning script?
+*Did your reviewee follow the directory naming convention that we are using?
+Was it easy to find the different R scripts?*

 YOUR WORDS HERE

-## reproducible

-Open the data cleaning script and run it all, either by sourcing or by highlighting and click Run all

-What happened?
-Did the final data file recreate itself?
-Why or why not?
-What changes need to be made to the script to allow it to run on your machine?

-YOUR WORDS HERE

-## documented
+## documentation

+*Review the code that performs the assertions.
 Are the comments in the code readable?
-Are there any lines of code that appear without any description of what they are doing?
+Are there any lines of code that appear without any description of what they are doing?*

 YOUR WORDS HERE

-## efficient
+## Assertions

-What transformations or manipulations is your reviewee performing?
-Are any done with more code than is necessary?
-For example, are they using their own code to solve a problem that is already handled in `dplyr` or `tidyr`? **suggest something they could do differently**
+*what things does your reviewee test for in the assertions?
+Is anything missing?
+Suggest an improvement to their quality control*

 YOUR WORDS HERE

-## output is tidy

-Tidy data has one observation in each row, and one variable in each column.
-Does that appear to be true of your reviewee's dataset?
-Is there another form you could suggest?
+## Metadata (two parts)

+### clear and human-readable

+*Is the metadata thorough?
+When, where and how was this work done?
+Do you have any questions about what the data mean?*

 YOUR WORDS HERE

-## output is correct

-check either on Github or via a real CSV validator such as [csvlint.io](http://csvlint.io/) and/or [CSVfingerprint](http://setosa.io/csv-fingerprint/)
+### correct and machine-readable

+*Choose one from below (depending on what your reviewee has done) and describe how to fix any problems you find:*

+* `EML` -- use the function `eml_read()` from the `EML` package.
+Will it read into R?
+* `csvy` -- copy and paste the YAML information into [this validator](http://codebeautify.org/yaml-validator) and click "Validate".
+* `datapackage` -- copy and paste the `datapackage.json` file into [this validator](http://jsonlint.com/) and click "Validate"

 YOUR WORDS HERE

+# Reuse your colleagues data

+*Do something with your reviewee's data!
+Write an R script that reads the data in, then does something.
+Don't forget to write comments!*
+*Paste the entire R script you wrote below, inside a fenced code block*
+*If you've made a plot, you can add that in a separate comment*

+YOUR CODE HERE

 ```